X

 Course layout

-Week 4: Groundwater Recharge and Sustainable Aquifer Rejuvenation: Natural recharge mechanisms and their role in groundwater sustainability.
-Managed Aquifer Recharge (MAR); Aquifer rejuvenation approaches for overexploited regions; Case studies in arid and semi-arid regions.
+Week 5: Groundwater Sustainability by Aquifer Recharge and Rejuvenation: Perceptives of groundwater sustainability; Natural recharge mechanisms and their role in groundwater sustainability; capture; Managed Aquifer Recharge (MAR); Aquifer rejuvenation approaches for overexploited regions; Impact assessment; Case studies;

-Week 6: Saltwater Intrusion in Coastal Aquifers: Principle, Causes, and consequences of coastal aquifer dynamics Adaptive management strategies to control SWI; Regional case studies: Managing saltwater intrusion in deltaic and coastal aquifers.
+Week 8: Saltwater Intrusion in Coastal Aquifers: Principles, causes, and seawater-fresh groundwater interface; methods of identification; management strategies to control intrusion; Regional case studies: sustainable management of coastal aquifers;

-Week 10: Urban and Agricultural Groundwater Management Challenges of groundwater use in urban settings.
-Sustainable groundwater use in agriculture; Community based groundwater conservation initiatives Case studies: Groundwater sustainability solutions in rural and urban environments.
+Week 10: Urban and Agricultural Groundwater Management: Challenges of groundwater use in urban settings; Sustainable groundwater use in agriculture; Community-based groundwater conservation initiatives; Case studies: Groundwater sustainability solutions in rural and urban environments; Water auditing;

-Week 11: Governance, Policy, and Institutional Frameworks Legal and regulatory aspects of groundwater management.
-Water rights, groundwater ownership, and policy challenges.
-Global case studies: Successful policy interventions for groundwater sustainability.
+Week 11: Governance, Policy, and Institutional Frameworks: Legal and regulatory aspects of groundwater management; transboundary aquifers; water rights, groundwater ownership and policy challenges; Resources evaluation and planning; Global case studies: Policy interventions for groundwater sustainability;

-Week 12: Future Challenges and Innovations in Groundwater Management : Climate change impacts on groundwater availability and quality.
-Innovations in groundwater conservation and governance.
-Formulating policy, and community participation for long-term solutions.
-Case study discussions and the future of sustainable groundwater management.
+Week 12: Future Challenges and Innovations in Groundwater Management: Climate change impacts on groundwater availability and quality; Urbanisation; Land subsidence; Application of AI and ML techniques; Innovations in groundwater conservation and governance; Formulating policy and community participation for long-term solutions; future of sustainable groundwater management;

 Books and references